-The fourth phase of off-season training raises the intensity level (resistance used and speed-of-movement) significantly.
-The warm-up is a combination of mini-band movements, weighted rotations and rope-skipping.
+The fourth phase of off-season training significantly raises the intensity level (resistance and speed-of-movement).
+The warm-up combines mini-band movements, weighted rotations, and rope-skipping.
 The movement puzzle agility features one new movement and one we have already done.
-The strength and power circuit is where you will really see difference from the previous three phases.
+The strength and power circuit are where you will see the difference from the previous three phases.

-The inclusion of the “MINI-LEG-CIRCUITS” (low-rep versions of the leg-circuits you have been doing for the past three months) is the primary change.
+Including the “MINI-LEG-CIRCUITS” (low-rep versions of the leg circuits you have been doing for the past three months) is the primary change.
 You will add resistance—in the form of a med-ball, a weight plate, a sand-tube, a single dumbbell or pair of dumbbells—and be quick, sharp and precise in each movement without compromising quality.

 The guidelines for choosing the correct amount of weight (in the MINI LEG-CIRCUITS and all other movement elements) are simple and logical.
-Start conservatively and add resistance as your strength increases and you can manage the added weight without losing form.
-For the leg-circuits, start with approximately 10 – 15 % of your total body-weight and progress from there, working towards 15 – 30%.
+Start conservatively and add resistance as your strength increases; you can manage the added weight without losing form.
+Start with approximately 10 – 15 % of your total body weight for the leg circuits and progress from there, working towards 15 – 30%.

 Adding resistance while keeping the pace of the movements relatively high adds significant eccentric loading.
-This will create many positive muscular adaptations and is therefore a great idea, but it also entails more DOMS (delayed-onset muscle soreness) so be prepared to feel stiff and sore the day (or days) following your strength session.
-Using the functional movement warm-up ideas (from the past two months) prior to running, biking or roller-skiing on your other training days will attenuate the negative effects of DOMS.
+This will create many positive muscular adaptations and is, therefore, a great idea.
+Still, it also entails more DOMS (delayed-onset muscle soreness), so be prepared to feel stiff and sore the day (or days) following your strength session.
+Using the functional movement warm-up ideas (from the past two months) before running, biking, or roller-skiing on your other training days will attenuate the negative effects of DOMS.

 Phase four is a key transition month from building the basic strength foundation for speed to the high-speed and higher volume training to follow.